Princess047/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -script 18 is Displays all lines of the file /etc/ssh/sshd-config starting with a letter -script 19 Replaces all characters A and c from input to Z and e respectively -script 20 Creates a script that removes all letters c and C from input -script 21 reverses its input for task 21
+-script 22 displays all users and their home directories, sorted by users